OpenWrt uses the firewall3 (

 fw3 will be retained.
 If all the rules are flushed,

 and the default policy is set to

-and through the router would be dropped.
-Conversely if the default policy is
+DROP then all packets to, and forwarded by the router, would be dropped.
+Conversely, if the default policy is